leob03/mdmp/README.md

 * Add `--eval_during_training` to run a short (90 minutes) evaluation for each saved checkpoint.
   This will slow down training but will give you better monitoring.
 * Add `--use_gcn=True` to try the GCN version
-* Add `--learning_var=True` to learn the variance during the diffusion denoising process

 ## Evaluate